atomfinger/toUUID/why_touuid.md

 ### What if I mock the behaviour of UUID.randomUUID()?

 While that would work, it is essentially just moving the issue.
 The UUID still must be created in some way.
 Consider that `.randomUUID()` is a static method, which means that one has to use a very invasive type of mocking to make it happen, like Jmockit or PowerMock.
 While these types of mocking libraries are exceptional in their own right, they do break encapsulation entirely as it rewrites the bytecode on the fly.
 This might be acceptable to some; to others, it might not be.
 I don't think it is worth overriding `.randomUUID()` as there are plenty of more straightforward and less invasive options such as `.toUUID()`, `randomUUID()` and static UUIDs.

+## Conclusions

+One of the goals of .toUUID() is to be the one-stop-shop for UUID generation of deterministic UUIDs.
+Some find the underlying purpose of .toUUID() to be flawed, but throughout this text, we have seen some clear benefits of deterministic values in the context of automated testing.

+If you still don't see the value of .toUUID(), then that is fine.
+This library isn't what defines you as a good or a bad developer; instead, .toUUID() is a tool which some might want to use to write, what they deem to be, cleaner tests.

+If you see a use-case for .toUUID(), then great!
+If you have any issues or suggestions for improvements, [do get in touch](jmgundersen.net)!